 Cancer Risk Factors

-Common Risk Factors of Cancer and How to Reduce Them
+Cancer Risk Factors: Common Causes and How to Reduce Them

 Cancer risk factors are habits, conditions, or environmental exposures that increase the likelihood of developing cancer.
 Common causes include smoking, poor diet, infections, and genetics.
 Recognizing early symptoms and adopting preventive lifestyle changes can significantly reduce cancer risk and improve survival outcomes through early detection.
 Our experienced care team supports you with preventive guidance and early risk awareness.